Menu

 Sample documents created.

-Run the agent on these three files.
+Time to run the agent on all three files.

 python